jcailler/jcailler.github.io/_tabs/miscellaneous.md

 I also give talks in high school to introduce and promote research to students, especially towards [girls](https://filles-et-maths.fr/).

-## Where Do We Met?
+## Where Do We Meet?

 I went to various places, and met a lot of people, that I am unfortunately not always able to remember.
-So, if you think we already met somewhere, you can check it here!
+So, if you think we already met somewhere, you can verify your intuition here!

 <iframe src="/assets/map/event-map.html" height="600" width="100%"></iframe>